-Another option is a glass cremation keepsake, which contains a small portion of your loved one’s ashes.
+Another option is a glass cremation keepsake, which contains a small portion of your loved one’s ashes within the glass itself.
 The keepsakes come in several decorative and functional styles, including paperweights and oil candles.

-It can be a difficult topic to breach.
+Death and what to do with your loved one's remains can be a difficult topic to broach.
 Discussing the wishes of your loved one can provide comfort and direction.
 It’s also important to keep the feelings of any close family members in mind, before you ultimately decide what to do.
 Chances are, you’ll come to some sort of grey area, or compromise, and that’s all right.

 How do you feel about keeping cremation ashes in your bedroom or in a room that you walk through every day at home?